Craig McEwan (boxer): Professional career

-McEwan is a highly touted prospect and his talent and skills were enough to be signed by promoter Oscar De La Hoya as Golden Boy Promotions' first Scottish fighter.
-McEwan previously fought out of The Wild Card gym in Hollywood, where he was trained by world-renowned trainer Freddie Roach.
+McEwan was a prospect and his talent and skills were enough to be signed by promoter Oscar De La Hoya as Golden Boy Promotions' first Scottish fighter.
+McEwan previously fought out of The Wild Card gym in Hollywood, where he was trained by trainer Freddie Roach.

 In a fight on 12 March 2011 against Irish boxer Andy Lee, billed "The Celtic War", McEwan, after an almost perfect boxing performance, was convincingly knocked out in the 10th round by a left hook.
 Two of the fight's judges had the match scored even while one had McEwan with a slight edge.

 On 5 November 2011, McEwan was knocked out by Peter Quillin in the sixth round of their fight in Cancún, Mexico.
 McEwan protested the decision, claiming referee Manolo Alcocer stopped the fight too early.

 In early 2012, his contract was not renewed by Golden Boy and he returned to the UK.

 On 3 November 2012, McEwan suffered the third loss of his professional career when he lost a split decision in the quarter-final of a prizefighter tournament to a decorated Nigerian amateur boxing champion who went by the name of Larry Ekundayo (5–0).
 Ekundayo went on to win the tournament.

 In April 2013, he signed a four-fight deal with New York-based promoter, Lou DiBella.

 In December 2013, he lost a Unanimous Decision to American Dashon Johnson in New York.
 McEwan cited lack of support from his promoter & proper preparation following an extended absence from the ring, even struggling to organise sparring partners prior to the fight.